DevExpress-Examples/maui-charts/Readme.md

 ### Add a Chart View to the Main Page

-In the *MauiProgram.cs* file, register a handler for the DevExpress ChartView:
+In the *MauiProgram.cs* file, call the **UseDevExpress** method to register a handler for the DevExpress ChartView:
 ```cs
 using Microsoft.Maui;
 using Microsoft.Maui.Hosting;